faizanahemad/science-reader/new_features.md

 # Next
-- Why zenrows was not used?
-- Debug if SERPAPI is used?
 - Read more on same search results! - persist the search results and read results and then try to read the ones that were not read yet in sorted order.
 - Allow to select any past message or ignore any past message for history (custom messages in history by a checkbox).
+- Allow additional context to be added to the prompt.
+(Permanent instructions or Session level instructions)
+- Give option to call other LLM like Mistral Large and Claude Opus as well.
+- Settings modal where we can set system prompt, model to use for various cases, preamble, etc.
+- Prompt preambles or simpler system messages set which can be selected from a dropdown.
+- Functional checkboxes to use markdown formatting, think step by step, or reply so that content can be copy-pasted, or write code,  or blackmail, etc.
+- Debug if SERPAPI is used?
+[Done] Brightdata is used.
 - Gpt main UI web search, link reading, custom web search, scholar search wtih custom depth level.
 - Keep a 15 sec timeout for web scraping zenrows calls for any page.
-- Give option to call other LLM like Mistral Large and Claude Opus as well.
+- Block list and whitelist domains for web search for any single chat and global.
+- Targetted site search like reddit or arxiv only.
 - Fix remove last turn to remove the last summary as well.
-- Settings modal where we can set system prompt, model to use for various cases, preamble, etc.
+[Done]

 - Search across chats.
 - Mobile Friendly Website
 - Per page pdf reading [Nope]